kyverno/website/content/en/docs/Releases/_index.md

 To test with the latest images for different release branches, the images are pushed with `<major>.<minor>-dev-latest`.

+### Issues

+Non-critical issues and features are always added to the next minor release milestone, by default.

+Critical issues, with no work-arounds, are added to the next patch release.

 ### Branches and PRs

 Release branches and PRs are managed as follows: